FISHING REPORT FOR LAKE WEST POINT !!!

-Bass: Good ---Largemouth bass can be caught on several different patterns during April --.
-Top water baits such as Pop R's, Zara Spooks and Buzz Baits can be extremely effective for shallow and aggressive pre-spawn and spawning fish. ---The second pattern that works really well at times is to look for spawning shad.
-Try fishing rip rap around bridges with spinnerbaits, small crankbaits, and Zoom Superflukes- Additionally ,some big tournament sacks of Largemouth are weighed in April by guys who sight fish, targeting fish that are locked on bed.This can be an aggravating way to fish but can pay off in a tournament win .
-Try a wacky worm Zlinky or Merthiolate Zoom trick worm to make them mad enough to bite. ---- Lots of spotted bass spawn in April and are caught by just dragging a Carolina-rigged Zoom finesse worm or mini lizard around sloping gravel banks .
-This tactic normally works very well for numbers.--- April is usually my favorite month for all types of fishing in general.
-The weather is usually beautiful and fairly consistent, so go enjoy a day on the water !
+Bass: GOOD- Largemouth are being caught on several different fall patterns.
+Top water baits such as Pop R's, Zara Spooks and Buzz Baits can be extremely effective for shallow and aggressive fish, especially around bream beds . ---A second pattern that works really well is to look for shad and blueback herring in the backs of pockets.
+(The herring population seems to have exploded this year.
+So , I would expect many of the tactics that Lanier anglers use to catch open water fish to really come into play over the next couple years.)Try fishing rip rap around bridges with spinnerbaits, small crankbaits, and Zoom Superflukes- Additionally ,some big tournament sacks of Largemouth are still being weighed in by guys who sight fish, targeting fish that are visable.This can be an aggravating way to fish, but can pay off in a tournament win .
+Try an unweighted Merthiolate Zoom Trick worm or an unweighted ZLINKY .
+One other pattern is to look for fresh blowdowns with the leaves still on them .
+Try a jerkbait or Zoom super fluke worked around the outer limbs ---- Lots of spotted bass are caught by casting Spot Remover heads loaded with ultra vibe speed craws or just dragging a Carolina-rigged Zoom finesse worm or mini lizard around sloping gravel banks or around the many shoal marker poles scattered around the lake.

 Linesides: EXCELLENT --- Expect the fall down - line bite on live bait to be awesome! --- Some fish have started schooling on the main lake and can be caught on small crankbaits, topwaters, Pop n Cork rigs and Gotcha Swim Shad lures.
 Also fish can be caught trolling.